-Fiat Chrysler reviews Italy plan after new taxes on polluting cars
+FCA reviewing Italy plan after new taxes for polluting cars

 “One thing I learned in 2018: you should never say never,” Manley said.
 “Those businesses have value, there have been people that have talked to us about those businesses and I’ve been interested to hear what they have to say.”

-Reporting by Nick Carey; Writing by Agnieszka Flak; Editing by David Goodman
+Reporting by Nick Carey in Detroit; Writing by Agnieszka Flak; Editing by David Goodman and Matthew Lewis